 The nation's first institute of higher learning to offer training for clinical social workers

-- A nationally accredited and acclaimed clinical social work program
+- The nation’s oldest and most comprehensive clinical social work program

 - Small, accessible campus in the heart of Boston